neitey/PreyVR/README.md

 ### Demo version

-* Download the game and the launcher from [releases](https://github.com/lvonasek/PreyVR/releases).
+* Download the game from [releases](https://github.com/lvonasek/PreyVR/releases).
 * Install both APKs to your headset e.g. using SideQuest.
-* In the headset open the launcher which will download the demo data.
+* In the headset open the game, it will download the demo data.

 ### Full version